 - Jewellery- all jewellery must be removed for PE and Games lessons.

-- Inhaler- if used- must be brought to every lesson.
+- Inhaler- if used- must be brought to every lesson and fixtures.

 Inappropriate items of clothing or jewellery will be removed from the student and can be collected at the end of the school day.
 Repeat breaches of the rules by any student will be communicated to parents.